AlgoTradingHub/theplatform-book/source/verbs/file/show.md

 # show

-Prints down full contents of a value.
+Prints down full contents of a vаlue.

 **Syntax:** ```show x; show[x]```

-Be careful using `show` with large values cause it can take much time to print all of the contents.
+Be careful using `show` with large vаlues cause it can take much time to print all of the contents.

 ```o
 o)l:!1000;